I’m 34 And I Still Don’t Have A Clue What I’m Doing

 We’ve always chased after what we want but, worked hard to get there of course.

 I’ve achieved more than most in terms of seeing the world, living abroad and ticking things off the bucket list.
-But, I don’t have a mortgage, career nor have I found the country I want to settle in forever.
-Maybe we won’t settle in any one country – wouldn’t that be amazing.
+But I don’t have a mortgage or career, nor have I found the country I want to settle in forever.
+Maybe we won’t settle in any one country – wouldn’t that be amazing?

 If you managed to read the end of my Wednesday afternoon ramblings – well done.
 It’s nice sometimes to write more personal blog posts like this one.